luluwelborn/project-4/readme.md

 * __Creativity__: Did you added a personal spin or creative element into your project submission?
 Did you deliver something of value to the end user (not just a login button and an index page)?

 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
-Did you comment your code as your instructors as we have in class?
+Did you comment your code as we have in class?

 * __Problem Solving__: Are you able to defend why you implemented your solution in a certain way?
 Can you demonstrated that you thought through alternative implementations? _(Note that this part of your feedback evaluation will take place during your one-on-one code review with your instructors, after you've completed the project.)_